• Skip to primary navigation

 • Scalloped Potatoes Florentine

-No, I don't recommend freezing cauliflower steaks, they're best made fresh.
+I don't recommend freezing the vegan cauliflower steaks, they're best made fresh.
 Fresh cauliflower needs to be blanched before freezing it so it won't have a mushy texture when you reheat it.
-The steaks are delicate and blanching them in boiling water might cause you to lose some of the florets.
+The steaks are delicate and blanching them in boiling water might cause some of the florets to fall off in the pot.

 Success Tips